JoeRoddy/prisma-types-export/README.md

     fetch(...)
 ```

+## Why

+> Why not just copy the `/node_modules/@prisma/client` directory?

+This tool does two things:

+1. Copies the relevant Prisma declaration files into a local dir (skipping compiled JS files)
+2. Replaces imports from `/node_modules/.prisma/client` and moves those files into the exported directory
+   - without this step, your copied types would not work if you copied the dir to another project, since they can no longer resolve the imports to the sibling dependency

+## Footguns

 **Note about monorepos**:

-If you are using a monorepo like pnpm workspaces, you may need to add a custom output location to your prisma client:
+If you are using a monorepo, like a pnpm workspace, you may need to add a custom output location to your prisma client:

 ```prisma
 generator client {